ruslanlap/PowerToysRun-Bored/README.md

 4. **Verify installation**
     - Press `Alt+Space` to open PowerToys Run
-    - Type `bored` and press Enter
+    - Type `radio test` and press Enter
-    - You should see the plugin options appear
+    - You should see the plugin prompt to search for radio stations

 ### Uninstallation

 To remove the plugin:

 1. Navigate to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins\`
-2. Delete the `Bored` folder
+2. Delete the `Radio` folder
 3. Restart PowerToys

 ---